lanye74/RandomBot/README.md

 im trying ok

 todo:
+- server specific prefixes
+- refactor into singular bot class to interact with (`const bot = new RandomBot();`)
+- add default "timed" method to RBCommand, i.e. an implementation of what kill has
+- make RBCommand an interface so that having the class there makes logical sense
 - electron

-- refactor into singular bot class to interact with (`const bot = new RandomBot();`)
-- make general help command use pages w/ fields, or completely reformat idk
+commands:
 - info command
 	- changelog in db (make sure to read once like in version command)
 - add a deleteRoleSave command
-- server specific prefixes
-- add default "timed" method to RBCommand, i.e. an implementation of what kill has
+- make general help command use pages w/ fields, or completely reformat idk
+- let spamPing spam images
 - make help command embed title generic (`Bot.config.name`?)
-- make RBCommand an interface so that having the class there makes logical sense
-- let spamPing spam images